Pollution in Door County, Wisconsin: In Green Bay

 A counterclockwise circulation of water along the surface of Green Bay is thought to carry cleaner water south along the western shore of the bay, and nutrient-rich water from the Fox River north along the eastern shore of the bay.
 The circulation is thought to begin south of the mouth of the Oconto River on the west side.
 It changes direction at Pensaukee, north of Long Tail Point and continues northward to Sturgeon Bay.
 The position of Long Tail Point marks the east-west division between the two masses of water.

 Turbidity

 It appears that turbidity in Green Bay is higher than in the past, and that at least some of it is due to human impacts.
 The passage of large ships causes turbulence in the water to an extent comparable to dredging.
 Additionally, carp in the bay are known to uproot vegetation which could otherwise filter sediments suspended in the water.
 When storms stir up water in the bay, microorganisms feed more rapidly on the nutrients.
 This temporarily depletes oxygen levels.

-A 1985 study looking at Rowleys Bay, North Bay, and Moonlight Bay found that turbidity directly influenced the productivity of aquatic plants.
-In areas with the greatest turbidity, the total biomass was considerably lower.
-Carp were the main source of turbidity in waters near the shore.